-For this reason some people believe that embellishment is a penalty that should not exist.
-To them, if one penalty has been committed then saying that the player exaggerated or acted must be false.
+Some people believe that embellishment is a penalty that should not exist.
+To them, if a penalty has been committed, then saying that the affected player exaggerated must be false.
 It helps the argument that embellishment is an uncommon penalty overall.
 Unlike in sports like soccer, diving is fairly rare in hockey.
-Some hockey purists think it keeps the integrity of the game and it does keep players from falling and looking for penalties.
+Some hockey purists think the embellishment penalty keeps the integrity of the game and keeps players from falling and looking for penalties.

-In hockey, embellishment is when a player exaggerates or pretends that they were hurt by another player in an attempt to have a penalty called.
-Most of the time this means a player will fall dramatically or pretend that they were hit hard.
-Usually the player will have been hit but then they will try their best to make it seem worse than it already was.
-Embellishment is also called diving.
-Though it exists in many sports, in hockey there is a clear rule and penalty against it, however rare it may be.
+In hockey, embellishment is when a player exaggerates or pretends that another player hurt them in an attempt to have a penalty called.
+Most of the time, this means a player will fall dramatically or pretend that they were hit hard.
+Usually, the player will have been hit, but they will exaggerate the hit to make it seem worse than it already was.
+Embellishment is also called diving or flopping.
+Though it exists in many sports, in hockey, there is a clear rule and penalty against it, however rare it may be.

 If a referee sees that a player embellished or dove, they will issue a minor penalty which is two minutes.
-Usually the player will also be fined by the NHL, also a minor fine, two thousand dollars.
-Sometimes, if a referee doesn’t see the embellishment then the league will still fine a player after the game.
-Players are very rarely penalized for embellishment during the games, because at full speed it is hard to tell if a player was tripped or if they fell on their own.
+Usually, the player will also be fined by the NHL.
+Sometimes, if a referee doesn’t see the embellishment, the league will still fine a player after the game.
+Players are rarely penalized for embellishment during the games because, at full speed, it is hard to tell if a player was tripped or fell on their own.

-Embellishment is a very rare penalty.
+Embellishment is a very rare penalty in hockey.
 In the 2019-2020 NHL season, embellishment was only called on the ice one time.
-Another time a player was fined by the NHL for embellishment after the game ended.
-For the most part, embellishment does not happen.
-Some people believe it is a useless penalty because it almost never occurs.
-Hockey players do fall quite a bit, they are allowed to hit each other while skating very fast.
-It can be hard sometimes for an official to judge whether a player was hit or they fell on their own and tried to embellish.
+Another time, a player was fined by the NHL for embellishment after the game ended.
+For the most part, embellishment does not happen frequently.
+Some people believe it is a useless penalty because it rarely occurs.
+At times it can be hard for an official to judge whether a player was hit or fell on their own and tried to embellish.